-- A38 This licence permits the live digging of badger setts only under the following circumstances: - Where the closure of a single tunnel or small part of a sett with limited activity is sufficient to allow works to proceed and avoid the need for full sett closure.
-Such works may involve the installation of a fence line or utility diversion/connection via a trench. - Other circumstances include where it is found that part of a sett has become damaged either by accident or unforeseen circumstances and it is necessary to take action to prevent harm to badgers. - A39 This licence does not permit the live digging of badger setts to undertake works which are necessary but have been programmed incorrectly. - A40 As soon as it becomes known that a 'live dig' is required, the Natural England licensing officer and HS2 area ecology lead must be informed.
+- A41 This licence permits the live digging of badger setts only under the following circumstances: - Where the closure of a single tunnel or small part of a sett with limited activity is sufficient to allow works to proceed and avoid the need for full sett closure.
+Such works may involve the installation of a fence line or utility diversion/connection via a trench. - Other circumstances include where it is found that part of a sett has become damaged either by accident or unforeseen circumstances and it is necessary to take action to prevent harm to badgers. - A42 This licence does not permit the live digging of badger setts to undertake works which are necessary but have been programmed incorrectly. - A43 As soon as it becomes known that a 'live dig' is required, Natural England and the HS2 area ecology lead must be informed.
 This must be in writing via email.
-In urgent, emergency situations, a request via telephone and verbal agreement is permissible so long as this is confirmed in writing as soon as possible afterwards, and in no more than 72 hours. - A41 Digging into the sett may be undertaken with hand tools, or machinery with close supervision of the tunnel by a suitably experienced person. - A42 The bucket on any mechanical excavator should be no wider than 60 cm. - A43 Where the operator is approaching a chamber and/or bedding material is visible, the excavation should be carried out by hand where possible. - A44 The excavated site should be regularly inspected for any signs of badger digging and if any evidence is found action should be taken immediately to prevent additional setts from being excavated. - A45 Tunnels must be dug back, starting from their entrance, only as far as necessary to complete the operation.
-All tunnels discovered during the excavation must be either dug back to their ends or have access holes left open so as to avoid trapping badgers. - A46 Provision must be made to allow any badgers which may be trapped in blind-ending tunnels to escape. - A47 If the live-dig is not completed within one (1) day, then the following measures must be put in place overnight to determine whether badgers have used the sett entrances prior to the next day of live-digging: - a. trail cameras covering all sett entrances and/or - b. sett entrances must be lightly blocked using loose soil or untainted straw, hay, bracken or leaf litter overnight. - A48 Any pipe used to reinstate part of the tunnel system must have an internal diameter no less than 30 centimetres. - A49 A suitable cage or similar equipment must be available at the site of work to retain any injured badgers for veterinary attention.
+In urgent, emergency situations, a request via telephone and verbal agreement is permissible. - A44 Digging into the sett may be undertaken with hand tools, or machinery with close supervision of any badger sett entrance/tunnel by a suitably experienced person. - A45 The bucket on any mechanical excavator must be no wider than 60 cm (2 feet). - A46 Where a sett chamber is approached, and/or where badger bedding material is visible, excavation should be carried out by hand. - A47 The excavated site must be regularly inspected for any signs of badger digging and if any evidence is found action should be taken immediately to prevent additional setts from being excavated. - A48 Tunnels must be dug back, starting from their entrance(s), only as far as necessary to complete the operation.
+All tunnels discovered during the excavation must be either dug back to their ends or have access holes left open so as to avoid trapping badgers. - A49 Provision must be made to allow any badgers which may be trapped in blind-ending tunnels to escape. - A50 If the live-dig is not completed within one (1) day then the following measures must be put in place overnight to determine whether badgers have used the sett entrances prior to the next day of live-digging: - a. trail cameras covering all sett entrances and/or - b. sett entrances must be lightly blocked using loose soil or untainted straw, hay, bracken or leaf litter overnight. - A50 Any pipe used to reinstate part of the tunnel system must have an internal diameter no less

+- than 30 centimetres (12 inches). - A51 A suitable cage or similar equipment must be available at the site of work to retain any injured badgers for veterinary attention.
 Any uninjured badger found must be allowed to escape unless it is a dependent cub and there is good reason to believe that it will not survive.
-Provision must be made to ensure the welfare of any such cub. - A49 Provision must be made for prompt veterinary assistance to deal with any injured badger.
+Provision must be made to ensure the welfare of any such cub. - A52 Provision must be made for prompt veterinary assistance to deal with any injured badger.